admin@avfrc.org

 Free Choice Play – with various themed activities –

-early morning snack if hungry
+Early morning snack if hungry

 ~Morning prep time~

-Health Checks, Name Writing, Wash Hands
+Health Checks, Greet Friends, Wash Hands

-9:30 – 10:00
+9:00 – 10:00

-Breakfast
+Breakfast Family Style

 10:00 - 10:15

-Open Center Time/Teacher Directed Activities
+Brush Teeth/Open Center Time/Teacher Directed Activities

 Clean up/ Bathroom